-A final report detailing the results of the grant, work still in progress, and how the project furthered the mission of the Page Center is due no later than 30 days after the end of the grant.
+A final report detailing the results of the grant, work still in progress and how the project furthered the mission of the Page Center is due no later than 30 days after the end of the grant.
 Details about the content of the report can be found below.
-The Center expects all Page and Johnson Legacy Scholars to share their findings with scholarly, professional and/or general audiences through venues such as:
+The Center expects all Page/Johnson Legacy scholars to share their findings with scholarly, professional and/or general audiences through venues such as:

 ► Articles in professional and scholarly journals

 ► Books and monographs

 ► Teaching curricula for universities and/or professional workshops

 ► Op-ed pieces or articles in the popular press

 ► Electronic media projects

 In addition to the blog post at the beginning of the grant period, scholars will be required to write and submit a blog post as part of the final report.
 The post must summarize publicly available findings from the research work.
 The post will appear on the Page Center website.
 Visit the blog guidelines page for more information.